JoshuaKasa/DASO/README.md

 ## 🎵 Usage

-The DASO installer makes it so that you can run DASO from anywhere in your terminal.
+The DASO installer makes it so that you can run it from anywhere in your terminal.
 Basically, it adds a new command to your terminal, `daso`, which you can use to run like this:

 ```bash
 daso [song name]